graph-thinking/GraphThinkingJourney/initiationGraphThinking/platformInvestigation.md

 Click the "Filter" button

 ############## Color ##################
-Example : select a "partition" (categorical) node variable from your data.
-For example, in our sample data in the Gephi workshop we have the variable called "State"
+Example : select a "partition" (categorical) node variable from your data. the variable called "State"
 Click on "Partition"
 Click on "Nodes"
 Choose "State" from the drop down